Family-CRUD/Family-CRUD/README.md

 # Uprise Nexus - IRCITE Hackathon 2024

 Welcome to the Uprise Nexus team's repository for the IRCITE Hackathon 2024!
-This repository contains the project work of our team, consisting of students from Bulacan State University pursuing a Bachelor of Science in Information Technology (BSIT) degree.
+This repository contains the project work of our team, consisting of 3rd year students from Bulacan State University pursuing a Bachelor of Science in Information Technology (BSIT) degree.

 ## Project Overview
 Our team, Uprise Nexus, is participating in the IRCITE Hackathon 2024 with a focus on revolutionizing healthcare information management through blockchain technology.
 Our goal is to develop a secure and decentralized platform that empowers patients to take control of their medical data while ensuring the integrity and privacy of their records.